 Before joining Freeborn, T.J. served as a Prosecutor in the Cook County State's Attorney's Office, Narcotics Special Prosecutions Bureau.

-Throughout his career as a trial lawyer, T.J. has tried to verdict more than 150 civil and criminal bench trials, 16 civil and criminal jury trials and handled several appeals before both the Illinois Supreme Court and the Illinois Appellate Court.
+Throughout his career as a trial lawyer, T.J. has tried to verdict more than 150 civil and criminal bench trials and 17 civil and criminal jury trials (in addition to trying multiple other bench and jury trials that have settled or otherwise ended during trial).
+He has handled multiple state and federal court appeals, including appeals filed in the United States Court of Appeals for the Tenth, Sixth and Federal Circuits, the Illinois Supreme Court and the Illinois Appellate Court.
 In addition to his courtroom experience, he routinely represents business clients in arbitrations and mediations.
+For the past decade, T.J. has served as an Adjunct Professor at Northwestern University Pritzker School of Law teaching Introduction to Trial Advocacy.

 Co-lead counsel in an arbitration against a nationwide retailer on multiple claims, including breach of contract relating to the creation and operation of a national retail-marketing database.
 The arbitration spanned eleven-days and included five expert witnesses.
 The arbitration panel found in our client’s favor and awarded Freeborn’s reasonable attorneys’ fees on the successful breach of contract claims.